oobeDemo/theblueprint-mirror/docs/news/wip-guidance-2023-11-13.md

 Your organisation falls into one of three categories:
 1. You have already implemented the blueprint recommendations and you have at least some unmanaged devices, or
-2. You have already implmented the blueprint recommendations and you only have managed devices.
+2. You have already implmented the blueprint recommendations and you only have managed devices, or
-3. You haven't yet implemented the blueprint recommended configurations
+3. You haven't yet implemented the blueprint recommended configurations.

 ### Scenario 1:
 If your organisation is using WIP without enrollment (unmanaged devices), Microsoft should have already been in touch with you about the impact to your devices and the timelines for that impact.